magento/devdocs/src/guides/v2.4/test/integration/attributes/magento-data-fixture.md

 ### Test class and test method scopes

 The `DataFixture` can be specified for a particular test or for an entire test case.
-The basic rules for fixture attribute at different levels are:
+The basic rules for fixture attributes at different levels are:

--  `DataFixture` at a test case level, makes the framework to apply the declared fixtures to each test in the test case.
+-  `DataFixture` at a test case level makes the framework apply the declared fixtures to each test in the test case.
    When the final test is complete, all class-level fixtures are reverted.
--  `DataFixture` for a particular test, signals the framework to revert the fixtures declared on a test case level and applies the fixtures declared at a test method level instead.
+-  `DataFixture` for a particular test signals the framework to revert the fixtures declared on a test case level and applies the fixtures declared at a test method level instead.
    When the test is complete, the ITF reverts the applied fixtures.

 {:.bs-callout-info}